RoyalFireStorm/Acme-Recipes-22.8/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is the Acme-Jobs project, which is intended to be a core learning asset for the students who have enrolled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
+This is the Acme Recipes project, which is intended to be a core learning asset for the students who have enrolled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
 This project is intended to illustrate how to develop a simple web information system.